Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 Insider Tips:

-• Request patio seating—it’s the whole point of eating here
+- Request patio seating—it’s the highlight of the experience

-• Parking lot in back (entrance off 2nd Street); can fill up weekends
+- Parking lot in back (entrance off 2nd Street); can fill up on weekends

-Best For: Mexican breakfast lovers, patio dining enthusiasts, families, anyone seeking authentic Sonoran food (not Tex-Mex)
+Best For: Authentic Sonoran Mexican food lovers, patio dining enthusiasts, families, anyone seeking historic Scottsdale vibes (great for brunch/lunch starting at 11am)

 Craving more Mexican food?
 See our complete guide to Best Mexican Restaurants in Scottsdale.